 So, how do you calculate overhead costs?
 First, identify all the indirect costs related to each project.
 These costs are your overhead.
 Just like work has specific codes, there are also particular codes for overhead costs.
 These codes help you allocate these expenses properly.

-While your accounting software can do most of this work, it's crucial that you understand these overhead costs.
+While your overhead accounting software can do most of this work, it's crucial that you understand these overhead costs.
 They play a vital role when you estimate your project's profit.

 Now let's take a look at how to calculate these overhead costs.
 It might sound complex - but do not worry.
 We're here to guide you.